Adam Fergusson (MEP): Subsequent career

 Fergusson was Special Adviser on European Affairs to the Foreign and Commonwealth Office from 1985 to 1989.
 He then set up as a consultant on European affairs.
 Fergusson also continued journalism, and contributed to the rebuilding of the City of Bath (he was honorary Vice-President of the Bath Preservation Trust from 1997).
-His polemic, "The Sack of Bath", was first published in 1973 and is a record of how, in the space of a few years, and in the name of modernisation and redevelopment, the city was robbed of its architectural "undergrowth"; and of how ugly new developments wrecked a unique part of the European heritage.
+His polemic, The Sack of Bath, was first published in 1973 and is a record of how, in the space of a few years, and in the name of modernisation and redevelopment, the city was robbed of its architectural "undergrowth"; and of how ugly new developments damaged a unique part of the European heritage.

 Remaining fully committed to the European ideal, Fergusson derided the Conservative Party's approach to the 1999 European Parliament elections in a joint letter which wished for a manifesto "more like that of the Pro-Euro Conservative Party".

+Literary career

+Fergusson's most notable book is When Money Dies: The Nightmare of Deficit Spending, Devaluation, and Hyperinflation in Weimar Germany.
+It deals with not only the economic impacts that hyperinflation had upon society in the Weimar Republic, but also the way that society itself changed.
+Societal norms were broken down in the wake of hyperinflation, and Fergusson approaches this topic.
+First published by W. Kimber in 1975, When Money Dies was hailed as a cult classic during the 2008 financial crisis, with copies selling on eBay for up to $1,000.
+As a result, When Money Dies was republished in July 2010, becoming an internet sensation after allegedly being commended by financier Warren Buffett.

-His novel Scone, a political satire on the effects of devolution in Scotland, was published in 2005.
+Other works Fergusson has published in his later years include a novel, Scone, a political satire on the effects of devolution in Scotland, which was published in 2005.
 He was elected a Fellow of the Royal Society of Literature in 2009.